 Haters come in all shapes and sizes.
-They are a staple of the digital space – trolling blogs, expressing themselves on social media sites, and popping up virtually anywhere that engagement is encouraged.
+Negative engagement is a staple of the digital space – trolling blogs, expressing themselves on social media sites, and popping up virtually anywhere engagement is encouraged.
 Thanks to both the web and mobile, syndicating content is cheaper and easier than ever before.
 This allows us to take more risk with our approach.
 Have a crazy idea?
 Want to try something new?
 As long as you’re keeping brand integrity and audience in mind, you’ll cut through more clutter and see better results if you jump in and go for it.
 Some of my biggest successes have been the result of creating content or trying a distribution method that wasn’t ‘business as usual’.

 But what happens when

 taking a risk backfires?

 Or, for that matter, what do you do when a project or campaign isn’t as well received as you’d like?
 Whenever you open up and encourage engagement, you’re bound to have some people that use this as a chance to express their displeasure with you.
 Even your most popular projects will probably attract their fair share of ‘haters’.
 On one of the weekly web shows I produce, we have a viewer who relentlessly leaves negative comments through YouTube.
 Yet this same person watches every single week and comments multiple times per episode.
 It seems this ‘fan’ loves tearing into the show… but enjoys the show enough to be such a dedicated viewer… often one of the first to watch it.